rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 ## 3. Project Architecture

 After a few iterations I came up with the architecture that can be horizontally scaled, if required.
-Ideally, such projects must be scaled easily as long as the load is increased.
+Ideally, such projects should be scaled easily as long as the load is increased.

 For that we use tools such as Kubernetes or other container orchestration platforms.
-To make local development and deployment simpler we'll be using docker containers.
+To make local development and deployment simpler we'll be using Docker containers.
 More precisely we'll be using `docker-compose` to run a few containers together so that they form the cluster.

-`docker-compose` doesn't support scalability out of the box because it's static, it means that we can't magically add new `worker` node to the running system.
+`docker-compose` doesn't support scalability out of the box because it's static, it means that we can't magically add new `worker` nodes to the running system.
 Again, for that we'd use Kubernetes, but it is out of the scope of this project.

 We have a `master` node and its role is to be the task distributor among `worker` nodes.

 `http` is exposed on `master` node, acting as a gateway to outside world.